denten-books/plain-text/0-intro.md

 "studios," and "workshops," humanists reach for new metaphors of labor.
 These metaphors aim to reorganize the relationship between body, space, artifact, knowledge, and inscription.
-In my lab and elsewhere, researchers have taken to calling this approach the "experimental humanities."
+In my lab and elsewhere, researchers have taken to calling this approach "experimental humanities."

 As an example of what I have been calling here the "experimental turn" in the field of early modern history consider the preface to a recent volume on *Ways